jangler/oracles-randomizer/README.md

 - Jangler for the original randomizer.
 The choice of yaml and the node system makes this incredibly pluggable for entrance rando
 - Everyone else who plays and has fun with the original rando and this one

+TODO: remove D2 alternate entrances
+TODO: make sure each exit value is correct
+TODO: fix moblin keep logic possibly, and put gale seeds into logic in other places

+Rest of README is by Jangler:

 This program reads a Zelda: Oracle of Seasons or Oracle of Ages ROM (US versions only), shuffles the locations of (most) items and mystical seeds, and writes the modified ROM to a new file.
 In Seasons, the default seasons for each